 The band’s debut album “Too Hot to Handle” was released in the spring of 1977.
 The band quickly became an international success with the dance floor classic “Boogie Nights.”
 The song made it to No. 2 in the U.K. and U.S.

 They followed up “Boogie Nights” with a ballad titled “Always and Forever.”
 Featuring Johnnie’s falsetto, the song reached the Billboard top 20 and is today one of the most popular wedding songs.

 Their second album “Central Heating” gave the band another dance floor hit in 1978 with the disco/funk single “The Groove Line.”
 Keith sings lead vocals on the track that features an irresistible groove hook.
 Heatwave perfected a tight dance/funk sound that paired the terrific vocals of the Wilder brothers with the songwriting talent of Rod Temperton.

 Heatwave would go through big changes during the late 1970s.
 They still found some success on subsequent releases but nothing matched the first two albums.
 After “Central Heating,” Rod Temperton left the band though he would still write most of their songs.
 Temperton went on to write many hits including Michael Jackson’s “Thriller.”

 A determined Johnnie would sing vocals in the studio for the 1980 album “Candles.”
-The album featured the band’s last hit song with “Gangsters of the Groove” making it to number 21 in the United States.
+The album featured the band’s last hit song with “Gangsters of the Groove” making it to No. 21 in the U.S.